JayChanggithub/CloudNative-Kubernetes-HA/README.md

 ## prerequisites

-  - The control machine which could command remote nodes must be have `ansible`.
+  - The control machine which could command remote nodes the must be have `ansible`.
   - Cluster quantity must be `3`.
   - Only support operation system `centos 7.x`.
   - Edit `./variables/common.yaml` following block